Porsche 911: 911 Carrera RS (1973 and 1974)

 For the 1974 IROC Championship (which started in December 1973), 1973 Carrera RSR models were fitted with the 3.0 engine and a flat "whale tail" in place of the ducktail spoiler along with wide body panels and large tyres.

 In 1974, Porsche developed the Carrera RS 3.0 with mechanical fuel injection rated at 230 PS.
 Its price was almost twice that of the 2.7 RS, but it offered racing capability.
 The chassis was largely similar to that of the 1973 Carrera RSR and the braking system was from the 917 racing car.
 The use of thinner metal plate panels and a minimalist interior enabled its weight to be reduced to around 900 kg.

 The Carrera RSR 3.0 was sold to racing teams and scored wins in several major sports car races of the mid-1970s.
-Also, a prototype Carrera RSR Turbo (with 2.1-litre engine due to a 1.4x equivalency formula) came second at the 24 Hours of Le Mans in 1974 and won several major races, a significant event in that its engine would form the basis of many future Porsche attempts in sports car racing.
+Also, a prototype Carrera RSR Turbo (with 2.1-litre engine due to a 1.4x equivalency formula) came second at the 1974 24 Hours of Le Mans and won several major races, a significant event in that its engine would form the basis of many future Porsche attempts in sports car racing.

 911 and 911S 2.7 (1973–1977)

-There is a common misconception that all 911s built between 1974 and 1989 are 'G-series' cars.
-In fact, the G-series was only produced for the 1974 model year.
+Although all 911s built between 1974 and 1989 are commonly referred to as 'G-series', factually the G-series was only produced for the 1974 model year.
 It was followed by the H, J, K, and so on.